WeWork India launches WeWork Business Solutions

-New Delhi, April 19 (IANS) Flexible workspace company WeWork India on Monday announced the launch of WeWork Business Solutions (WBS) for its members.
+New Delhi: Flexible workspace company WeWork India on Monday announced the launch of WeWork Business Solutions (WBS) for its members.

 A company statement said that WeWork Business Solutions is a platform that aims at offering hassle-free, cost-effective professional, and specially curated solutions to all WeWork members, both existing and new.